-The overall goal of this subgroup: Accelerate adoption and reduce inhibitors in a business context.
+The overall goal of this subgroup is to accelerate adoption and reduce inhibitors in a business context.

-- Produce a set of toolkits and associated educational materials by the end of 2017 whose purpose is to accelerate the ability of those in the following roles to adopt, deploy, and use UMA-enabled services in a manner consistent with protecting privacy rights:
+- Produce a set of toolkits and associated educational materials whose purpose is to accelerate the ability of those in the following roles to adopt, deploy, and use UMA-enabled services in a manner consistent with protecting privacy rights:

 - Individuals ("natural persons")